What to Do If You Are Spending Your Birthday Alone

-Choose the weekend closest to the day of your birthday, and use the retreat planner I provide to create a customized retreat filled with all the activities and tools you need to replenish yourself.
+Choose the weekend closest to the day of your birthday.
+Then, use the retreat planner I provide to create a customized retreat filled with all the activities and tools you need to replenish yourself.

 Rather than hope that you will receive gifts from others, make your birthday the one day of the year when you treat yourself to something that you’ve been putting off.

 You don’t need to sign up for a monthly service if that’s not in your budget.
 Simply sign up to receive a special gift on your birthday.

-Exercise is known to alleviate a low mood; if feeling lonely on your birthday is also making you fee depressed, getting outside and moving could be the answer.
+Exercise is known to alleviate a low mood.
+If feeling lonely on your birthday is also making you feel depressed, getting outside and moving could be the answer.

 Alternatively, other options might include signing up for a yoga class, going to the gym (or joining a gym if you haven’t already), doing an online exercise class, doing some laughter yoga, or committing to completely changing your physical fitness by your next birthday.

 At 70+ years of age and weighing nearly 200 pounds (and being totally out of shape), an overweight Joan embarked on a path to completely transform her body and her life.

 Escape Your Comfort Zone

 Is there something you’d really like to do, but you feel like you can’t or that your social anxiety is holding you back?

-This might mean going to eat in a restaurant alone, getting a tatto, or signing up for a workshop on how to make birdhouses—only you know what lights you up and fires you up.
+This might mean going to eat in a restaurant alone, getting a tattoo, or signing up for a workshop on how to make birdhouses—only you know what lights you up and fires you up.

 (Watch the video below for some fun ideas on how to spend your birthday alone)